English Country Dance figures

 Progression: The commonest format is a "duple minor longways set", where the couples are alternatingly ones, twos, ones, twos, and so on down to the end.
 Dancing once through the dance involves a progression as you would expect (exchanging the ones and twos); then for the next cycle of the dance, the ones dance with new twos below them, and the twos dance with new ones farther above them.
 In this way the ones gradually make their way down the whole longways set, and the twos make their way up the whole longways set, with everyone dancing all of the time.
 When you reach the top or bottom you are out for one cycle of the dance, then you become the other number and work your way back, until the dance ends.
 That means that this still works with an odd number of couples, where the last couple is "out" to start.

-(This is actually almost identical to SCD's "two-couple dance in a four-couple set", except that the "set" here consists of as many couples as are in the entire line.)
+(This is actually almost identical to SCD's "two-couple dance in a four-couple set", except that the "set" here consists of as many couples as are in the entire line; and everyone starts, not just the top two couples.)

 Timing: "3/4 time" is common (as in a waltz), although 2/2 is still the most common by far, like in SCD.
 3/4 timing changes the feel of everything.
 Sometimes the teacher plays the music a bit before we start walking through the dance; when this happens it's good to set back and forth to the music to get the hang of the timing.
 Some music has other time signatures too!
 In general, ECD music is more varied than SCD music.